we98/Daily-learning/Computer-Network/2 Application Layer.md

 3. Internet transport protocols services
     1. TCP services
     - reliable transport between sender and receiver process
-    - flow control: sender don's overwhelm receiver
+    - flow control: senders don't overwhelm receivers
     - congestion control: throttle sender when network overloaded, may be not very good for the two process, but is good for the all network
     - does not provide: timing, minimum throughput guarantee, security
     - connection-oriented: setup required between sender and receiver
     2. UDP services
     - unreliable transport
-    - does not provide: reliablity, flow control, congestion control, timing, throughput guarantee, security and connection-setup
+    - does not provide: reliability, flow control, congestion control, timing, throughput guarantee, security and connection-setup
 ***
 4. Securing TCP(SSL)
     1. provides encrypted TCP connection